 Late diagnosis becomes all the more heartbreaking when you’ve tried to seek professional help—often multiples times—only to be misdiagnosed and, moreover, treated with medications that only made things worse.
 (See Misdiagnosed with Depression until Age 39: Best Week of My Life!)

 Perhaps the most heartbreaking stories I hear come from adults whose parents refused to have them evaluated or treated for ADHD in childhood.
 Resentment can ensnare the relationship.
 What about when a parent still refuses to acknowledge ADHD, perhaps including their own?
 That can be especially upsetting and alienating.

-These stories motivate me to educate parents who right now are afraid of “labeling” their children with ADHD.
+These stories motivate me to offer the “voice of experience” to parents who are afraid of “labeling” their children with ADHD.

 These parents’ fears are understandable.
 It is not always easy to find competent mental healthcare.
+Teachers and relatives might make misguided judgments.
 But with education and self-advocacy, parents have more control.
 (See One Man’s Story of Late-Diagnosis ADHD Touches This Mom)